 My experience with Percocet divulged a dirty little secret.
 The opioids are more than strong little pain pills.
 They also have the powers of mind control.

 See, I never took any of my pills for fun.
 I took them for the pain.
 Now, when you take them long enough, you invariably need more.
 No big deal.
 Then one day I noticed I was always tired.
-I had put on a lot of weight.
 I was moody.
-I really hated what I saw in the mirror.
-I decided it was time to stop.
+I had put on a lot of weight and I really hated what I saw in the mirror.
+It was time to stop.
 It helped that I only had 30 pills left and the doctor was unsure about refilling my prescription.
 Ultimately, I would leave that bottle with 15 pills left and never touch them.

 Weaning yourself off an opioid is not easy.
 The withdrawal is a test of endurance for both your body and mind.
 I remember my brain telling me I was in pain and I needed another pill.
 As I got the drugs out of my system, I began to realize I was not actually hurting.
 My brain wanted the pills so bad that it made me think I was in tremendous pain.

 Later in life, I had other procedures where the doctor prescribed me opioids.
 After kicking them once, I wasn’t afraid, but I was wary.
 I would set a deadline for myself to stop taking them and then not go back, pain be damned.
-I never had another issue again.
+The issue never resurfaced for me.

-I was never addicted to opioids.
-I do see how you could be, though.
+I was never addicted to opioids but I do see how you could be, though.
 I am a lot less judgmental now.